mrunalhirve12/Minibase/README.md

 # Project Details
-Creating a Minibase database for storing data.
+Minibase database used for storing data.
 Implemented buffer manager, frame manager and page replacement policy for minbase